rmoff/rmoff-blog/content/post/lafs01e02.md

 * It was donated to [Apache Software Foundation](https://www.apache.org/) in 2014.
 * Version 1.0 released 2016, latest version is [1.17](https://flink.apache.org/downloads/#apache-flink-1171) .
 * Whilst it was originally designed for batch, it always used streaming principles, making its move into stream processing a logical one
 * Hadoop revolutionised the distributed processing of data at scale, but was "dumb".
-Flink aimed to use some of the principles whilst bringing in important learnings from the RDBMS world that had been missed in Hadoop
+Flink aimed to use some of the principles whilst bringing in important learnings from the RDBMS world that had been missed in Hadoop.
+Flink includes a bunch of things that you'd have to build for yourself in Hadoop, such as pipelined execution (e.g. all stages run concurrently and stream data), native join operators, and it re-use of data properties such as the data being sorted or partitioned already in a certain way.
 * JVM-based.
 [SQL](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql/overview/) and [PyFlink](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/python/overview/) added in recent years.
 * Flink is a Distributed system.
 [Each](https://overcast.fm/+H1YOnxO3I/05:50 ) worker stores state.
-* It [supports](https://overcast.fm/+H1YOnxO3I/23:29) exactly once state guarantee with checkpointing across workers that stores the state and metadata of input sources (e.g. Kafka topics offsets) all on a distributed filesystem (e.g. S3)
+* It [supports](https://overcast.fm/+H1YOnxO3I/23:29) exactly once state guarantee with checkpointing across workers that stores the processing state (such as aggregations), as well as the metadata of input sources (e.g. Kafka topics offsets) all on a distributed filesystem (e.g. S3)
 * Event time processing.
 [Uses](https://overcast.fm/+H1YOnxO3I/21:42) watermarks (same as Google data flow), which enable you to trade off between completeness and latency.
 * 🤯 Everything is a stream; it's just some streams are bounded, whilst others are unbounded.
 	* _**Wait, What?
 Everything is a Stream?**_